top of page

 • Feelings of sadness, anger, fear, and shame

-Trauma often causes difficulties in relationships with others or your relationship with yourself.
+Trauma can affect the mind, body, and emotions, and while also deeply impacting relationships.
+It can make it difficult to trust others and often alters how a person perceives themselves, others, and the world. â€‹â€‹Trauma often causes difficulties in relationships with others or your relationship with yourself.
 Trauma can evolve over time, manifesting as depression, anxiety, and/or low self-esteem.
 Unhealed trauma can look like codependency or a low sense of self-worth; alternatively, it may instigate feelings of shame, fear, or difficulty with setting boundaries.
+As a result, trauma can negatively influence self-worth, emotional well-being, and the ability to form and maintain healthy relationships.

 Effective Trauma Therapy in Bucks County